Design Principles Guide by Andi Gugu

 Size & scale

-Larger elements draw the eye first, use size to signal what matters most
+Larger elements draw the eye first, use size differences of at least 1.5x to create clear, unmistakable levels

 Color & contrast

-High contrast elements command attention; low contrast recedes
+High contrast demands attention; low contrast creates supporting content that recedes without competing

 Typography